Upper or lower dental night guard? Which one do I choose?

 The Sentinel Hard Dental Night Guard is made of a copolyester material.
 Prolonged contact is non-irritating to the oral cavity or skin.
 This product also neither contains HAPs or ODS, nor any chemicals listed under the U. S. Clean Water Act Priority Pollutant and Hazardous Substance List and is not considered to be hazardous under the OSHA Hazard Communication Standard.

 Finally, the Sentinel Dual-Laminated Night Guard is a combination of both materials stated above and meets all likewise requirements.

 Taking your dental impression on the upper teeth and lower teeth

-When taking your lower dental impression you will receive trays that look slightly different than the upper teeth impression trays.
-The lower teeth impression tray has a “cut out” for your tongue.
-Follow the instructions exactly as written and you will be sure to get a great impression no matter which teeth arch you choose ensuring that your upper or lower dental night guard fits like a glove.
+If you opt for a lower dental impression, you’ll notice that the impression tray will look slightly different from an upper teeth impression tray.
+The lower tray has a “cut out” for your tongue.
+Follow the instructions exactly as written and you will be sure to get a great impression no matter which teeth arch you choose – ensuring that your upper or lower dental night guard fits like a glove.